How assistive technologies benefit students with disabilities

 In the U.S. alone, 7.1 million students (almost 14% of all students) are classed as receiving special education and have an identified need for assistive technologies.

 Since inclusive education is a priority and legal requirement if outlined in IEPs.
 The government, educational institutions, and non-profits strive to provide high tech and low tech assistive technologies.
+You might also like our post on SEN specific apps.

 The high tech category includes advanced devices and software.
 These may include virtual reality headsets, eye gaze, text-to-speech apps, and alternative keyboards.
 The low tech category includes simple adaptive tools like flexible furniture, adaptive pencils, PODD or PECS books and slant boards.